Everything about Jobs/Projects

 Recommended Process for multi-stage, larger Projects:

-The only thing that changes in this process from the process above is how the Job is created.
-For multi-staged projects, it is recommended to not come from a service quote and instead, split your tasks manually from the Job due to the inability to do so from a single service quote.
+The only thing that changes in this process from the process above is how the Project is created.
+For multi-staged projects, it is recommended to not come from a service quote and instead, split your tasks manually from the Project due to the inability to do so from a single service quote.

-2. Once the Job is created, link the Service Quote you've used to quote for this project (Learn about Service Quotes here).
-If you haven't quoted in the system, you can instead create and manually approve a fresh service quote from the Job as this will build the Quoted Sell and Cost Estimates for the Job which will allow running comparisons on what you've quoted against the costs you've incurred.
+2. Once the Projects is created, link the Service Quote you've used to quote for this project (Learn about Service Quotes here).
+If you haven't quoted in the system, you can instead create and manually approve a fresh service quote from the Project as this will build the Quoted Sell and Cost Estimates for the Project which will allow running comparisons on what you've quoted against the costs you've incurred.

-3. You now need to create tasks via the Create Task button or manually edit any tasks in your task list and attach it to your Job that way.
+3. You now need to create tasks via the Create Task button or manually edit any tasks in your task list and attach it to your Project that way.

 Did this answer your question?